Tips and Safety Information for Gas Heating and Cooling

-If the filter looks dirty change it!
-A dirty filter will slow air flow and make your system work harder wasting energy.
+If the filter looks dirty, change it.
+A dirty filter will slow air flow and make your system work harder, wasting more energy.

-Have your system check annually.
-This will ensure its running at optimum efficiency and comfort.
+This inspection will ensure that your equipment is running at optimum efficiency and comfort.
 Most manufactures require annual maintenance on new systems as part of their warranty.

 Cut Cooling Costs

-If you set your thermostat a little higher during summer months, you'll reduce your cooling costs 3-4% for each degree of adjustment.
-Changing the temperature from 74 degrees to 77 degrees could lower your energy bill by more than 10%.
+If you set your thermostat a little higher during summer months, you'll reduce your cooling costs 3% to 4% for each degree of adjustment.
+Changing the temperature from 74° to 77° could lower your energy bill by more than 10%.

 Be aware of how the SEER rating can affect your energy use.

-Keep out sun and heat.
-Use shades, blinds or curtains, especially in the afternoon in west-facing rooms.
-Keep exterior doors and windows closed when running your air conditioner during the day; at night, turn off the air conditioner and open the windows to draw in cooler air when humidity is low.
+Especially in the afternoon, use shades, blinds, or curtains in west-facing rooms.
+Keep exterior doors and windows closed when running your air conditioner during the day.
+At night, turn off the air conditioner and open the windows to draw in cooler air when humidity is low.

-Turn off lamps, TVs, & other heat-producing items when not in use and move them away from the thermostat.
+Turn off lamps, TVs, and other heat-producing items when not in use and move them away from the thermostat.
 Run dishwashers and other large appliances in the early morning or late evening when electricity use is lower and their heat has less effect on cooling.

 Clean or replace your filters at least once a month or as needed during heaviest use.
 Keep leaves and other debris away from the exterior condenser.
-Keep condenser coils clean.
+Regularly keep condenser coils clean.